crossvale-inc/ocp-introduction-workshop/workshop-script.md

     }
 ```

-Change the code to be able to load the config from a JSON file:
+Change the code (front-end-service/Program.cs) to be able to load the config from a JSON file.
+Add the following as an `else` clause of the `if (app Environment.IsDevelopment())` statement:

 ```
     builder.Configuration.AddJsonFile("/opt/app-root/config/appSettings.json", optional: false, reloadOnChange: true);
 ```

-And enable the `IConfiguration` injection:
+And enable the `IConfiguration` injection in front-end-service/Controllers/FrontEndControllers.cs:

 ```
 using Microsoft.AspNetCore.Mvc;